Annual Contract Value: What is ACV in Sales?

 Your SaaS startup may have a lower ACV but an off-the-roof revenue.
 Vice versa is also a possibility.

 As you can tell from this data, a lower ACV does not always signal a small annual revenue.
-This is especially true if you're targeting many subscribers at a moderate subscription value.
+This is especially true if you're targeting many subscribers at a moderate value.
 However, B2B SaaS companies will usually have higher ACV than B2C companies.

 So, should you benchmark ACV data from other SaaS companies in your industry?